pranamg/PythonInExcel/docs/02-Business Intelligence_02-Marketing Analysis.md

-Okay, let's move on to the next use case: **Business Intelligence - 2.
+The next topic in the business intelligence series is **Business Intelligence - 2.
 Marketing Analytics**.

-Marketing analytics involves measuring and analyzing marketing campaign performance, understanding customer behavior influenced by marketing efforts, and optimizing strategies based on data.
+Marketing analytics is a data-driven approach to measuring and analyzing marketing campaign performance, understanding customer behavior influenced by marketing efforts, and optimizing strategies based on quantitative insights.

-Based on your `piplist.txt`, we have `pandas` for data handling, `numpy` for calculations, `scipy.stats` which is great for statistical tests needed for A/B testing, `matplotlib` and `seaborn` for visualization, and `Faker` for dummy data generation.
+Based on [`piplist.txt`](./README.md) output, you should have `pandas` for data handling, `numpy` for calculations, `scipy.stats` which is great for statistical tests needed for A/B testing, `matplotlib` and `seaborn` for visualization, and `Faker` for dummy data generation.
 We are well-equipped for this.

 **Step 1: Generate Sample Marketing Campaign and A/B Test Data**